Dulles International Airport Main Terminal: 2000s to present

 By 2000, there were proposals to renovate the original terminal as part of a $3.4 billion renovation of Dulles Airport.
 Work on the pedestrian tunnel to concourse B was underway, and several parking garages were being built nearby; in addition, the terminal's control tower was proposed for replacement.
 An underpass to the new parking garages was completed in 2004 for $81 million, and the tunnel to Concourse B also opened that year.
 A 600 ft tunnel for baggage was developed concurrently, and the Z gates opened in 2005.
 By the mid-2000s, the MWAA was constructing a security checkpoint, along with a people mover (by then known as the AeroTrain) leading to the outlying concourses.
 This work was budgeted at $1.3 billion and involved constructing two basement levels below the existing facility, freeing up space on the original upper level.
 The control tower was decommissioned in 2007 after a new control tower opened.

 The new security checkpoint in the first basement opened in September 2009, replacing all the checkpoints on the upper level; a checkpoint for frequent travelers was retained on the original lower level.
 The AeroTrain station in the second basement opened in early 2010, and the airport's overall expansion was completed the next year.
 Additionally, in 2012, checkpoints were added to the Main Terminal as part of the TSA PreCheck frequent-flyer program, and the MWAA began displaying information on security-screening wait times.
 The Main Terminal gained direct mass-transit access in 2022 with the opening of Washington Metro's Dulles International Airport station, and an airport lounge sponsored by Capital One opened there the next year.

 The MWAA announced another master plan for Dulles Airport in 2025.
-Renderings of this master plan indicate that a physical connector might extend southward to midfield concourses A and B.
+Renderings of this master plan indicate that a walkway might be built south to midfield concourses A and B. That December, the administration of President Donald Trump solicited proposals for the airport's redevelopment; although Trump praised the terminal's design at the time, he criticized the airport's overall layout.
+Trump recommended that the Main Terminal's exterior be retained but that the interior be renovated.
+Twenty-one firms submitted plans the next month, many of which incorporated the Main Terminal.
+In May 2026, Transportation Secretary Sean Duffy announced a $22 billion expansion of Dulles Airport, as part of which the Main Terminal would be enlarged; the MWAA approved these plans in August.
+Renderings showed that a new structure would be attached to the center of the Main Terminal and that additional wings would extend from either end.